CyR1en/Minecordbot-v0-obsolete/README.md

 # MineCordBot Bukkit
-Bridge Minecraft and Discord using MineCordBot.
+Bridge Minecraft and Discord using MineCordBot._Tested on CraftBukkit1.9.4_

-_Tested on CraftBukkit1.9.4_
+current version : **MineCordBot_Alpha0.1.10**

 ## Feature
 * Binds a channel to Minecraft.
 (This includes, death, join, disconnect, etc. events)